danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 ### Sequential item operator

-If your operation is asynchronous and the order of the performed operations is important, you can not use parallell executions, since a network delay could cause a later operation to complete first.
+If your operation is asynchronous and the order of the performed operations is important, you can't use parallell operations, since a network delay could cause a later operation to complete first.

-The absolute best way to handle these problems is to design your solution so that the order execution is irrelevant, but if you can't do this, you should execute your operations sequentially.
+The absolute best way to handle these problems is to design your solution so that the order of execution is irrelevant.
+If you can't do this, however, you should execute your operations sequentially.

 Let's create another implementation of the `ItemOperator`, that performs an operation sequentially on every item in the collection, instead of in parallell: